ericschulman/lab_replication/README.md

 Additionally

 The code is organized as follows.
 The folders `colombia`, `lab_pref`, `lotto`, `dynamics`.
 The file called `test_results.ipynb` is the file file where the model selection test takes place. `selection_tests.py` is where the different versions of the model selection test are written.
-This module is imported in each of the seperate ipython notebooks. `shi_test.py` has a python implementation of [Shi (2015)](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE382) as a reference point.
+This module is imported in each of the separate ipython notebooks. `shi_test.py` has a python implementation of [Shi (2015)](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE382) as a reference point.

-`selection_tests.py` and `shi_test.py` are designed to be compatible with likelihood models from statsmodels.
-The `dynamics` example useses a modified version of these files designed to be compabitible with the non-standard implementation of the model.
+`selection_tests.py` and `shi_test.py` are designed to be compatible with [`GenericLikelihoodModel`](https://www.statsmodels.org/dev/dev/generated/statsmodels.base.model.GenericLikelihoodModel.html) class in [`statsmodels`](https://www.statsmodels.org/stable/index.html).
+The `dynamics` example uses a modified version of these files designed to be compatible with the non-standard implementation of the model.

 # Lab data present biases